-Athletes have to make sure they get enough healthy carbs, lean protein, good quality fats and not over-consume saturated fats, cholesterol, and added sugars.
-Without looking at the food’s nutritional panel, it might be hard to judge what is considered healthy and what is less ideal.
+Any active person has to make sure they get enough healthy carbs, lean protein, good quality fats and not over-consume saturated fats, cholesterol, and added sugars.
+Without looking at the food’s nutritional panel, it might be hard to judge what is considered healthy and what should be avoided.

 The main reasons for the change where the following:

 Change 1.
 Features a SIMPLER Design

 For some consumers – athletes and health seekers alike – it was simply too confusing.
 For example, not everybody got the meaning of %DV (percent of Daily Value) correctly.
 This value should help you to understand the nutrition information relatively to a standardized daily diet.
 Or it was not highlighting the amount of calories properly.

 Change 2.
 Reflects Updated Information about Nutrition Science